 Designate through an MOU a CoC Lead Agency to act as the Collaborative Applicant and Administrative Entity, a single Homeless Management Information System (HMIS) lead agency to operate the regional HMIS, and a Coordinated Entry System (CES) lead agency.

-Establish priorities for funding for region and competitive annual HUD NOFA:
+Establish priorities for funding for the region and competitive annual HUD NOFA:

 Authorize grant applications, raise and allocate funds, and approve sustainability plans.